kirixvelu/project-108/src/blog/article-56.md

 ---
-title: God is in the Details
+title: God is in the Details of Perception
+description: Religion help the rulers but unity help everyone to liberate from the oppression
 date: 2021-03-24
 category: "religion"
 ---